colebrookson/research-access/docs/institution-contact-protocol.md

 ![Description \label{Email}](images/email.png)

 * Send emails in the MORNING always!
-If you are working at a different time, use the schedule send function via the "down" arrow beside the "Send" button, to schedule a time - **initial weekdays should always be sent on weekdays, and should be scheduled to go out at 7:49AM EST**
+If you are working at a different time, use the schedule send function via the "down" arrow beside the "Send" button, to schedule a time - **initial emails should always be sent on weekdays, and should be scheduled to go out at 7:49AM EST**

 * Once the email is sent/scheduled, add a label with your name (as the `Cole-corresponds` example here)